On Partial Differential Encodings of Boolean Functions: PDEs of cardinality variants of and and Group Orbitals.

-denotes the unique member of the congruence class which depends only upon entries of $\mathbf{Y}$ and crucially does not depend upon any entry of $\mathbf{Z}$.
-We emphasize that the reduction by the prescribed algebraic relations be done in decreasing order of the cardinalities of the set parameter $R$. \begin{prop} The canonical representative of
+denote the unique polynomial depending upon entries of $\mathbf{Y}$ and crucially not depend upon any entry of $\mathbf{Z}$.
+Note that the order with which we perform the reduction modulo prescribed binomial relations matters.
+The canonical representative of the congruence class in Eq. (\ref{Canonical}), is obtained by reducing $P_{\subseteq S}\left(\mathcal{O}_{\mathbf{Z}}\right)$ modulo relations taken in decreasing order of magnitude of the cardinality of the set parameter $R$. \begin{prop} The canonical representative of the congruence class

 is the orbit list generating polynomial

 \end{prop}